-Concrete masonry units act as bearing wall helps for residential properties or buildings.
+Concrete masonry units act as bearing wall, which helps for residential properties or buildings.

-It helps the vertical loads such as flooring joists, arches, vaults, roof rafters and horizontal masses like wind and seismic activity.
+It helps the vertical loads such as flooring joists, arches, vaults, roof rafters, and horizontal loads like wind and seismic activity.

 The majority of buildings presently are constructed using concrete blocks or bricks, which forms the CMU wall.

-Similar to stone masonry units, the CMU system heaps together concrete blocks using mortar joints.
+Similar to stone masonry, the CMU system heaps together concrete blocks using mortar joints.

 However, some CMUs are mortar much fewer systems that fit into one another through a sequence of interlocking tongues and grooves.